 From there, I encourage people to speak from their own passion and experience, e.g. “I’m involved with this organization that’s helping neighbors come together using a gathering model” or “I attended this thing called Village and enjoyed meeting people there!”

 And finally, you get to the “ask”, or the reason you may be talking to someone about Village.
 It could be to invite them to attend, or to enlist their help in starting a Village.
 “I’m looking for folks who like this idea and who want to help get something going in our neighborhood.
-Would you be interested?” or “I’m a part of a Village Builders program and am looking for a few people to help me by attending the local gatherings.
+Would you be interested?” or “I’m a part of a Village Leads program and am looking for a few people to help me by attending the local gatherings.
 Is that something you’d consider?”

 We get asked this a lot!
 Our vision at VillageCo is a locally connected world.
 We are addressing the challenges and barriers holding us back from being connected locally, which we see as two-fold: